In this blog you will read about what you can do about bedwetting as a child or adult. We list the facts and myths about bedwetting for you.

 Always contact your doctor or urologist when bedwetting occurs and get help.
 And you can also learn more about bedwetting and its treatment methods through this, admittedly somewhat outdated but relevant, Dutch website.

-Usually bedwetting goes away on its own.
+Most of the time, bedwetting goes away on its own.
 Punishing children who bedwash makes it worse in most cases.
-You can reduce bedwetting by having your child pee before bedtime.
+You can reduce bedwetting by letting your child pee before bedtime.
 Avoid using diapers for children who bedwash.

 Is bedwetting bad?

 Bedwetting is basically harmless, but a very annoying problem.
-Bedwetting is primarily a problem among young children.
-Usually bedwetting decreases on its own with age.
+Bedwetting is mainly a problem in young children.
+Usually bedwetting decreases naturally with age.

 You can also suffer from bedwetting as an adult.
 There may be several reasons for this.
 Even though bedwetting is harmless, it may indicate an illness or ailment that requires your attention.
 Therefore, consult a doctor if you suffer from regular bedwetting.